meonkeys/shb/src/book.md

 If I link to a bug that is closed in an issue tracker, it's because I have tested and, at the time of writing, I'm still experiencing the bug in an official/supported release that is supposed to have the fix.

 Note that _mario_ closes off WAN access by default.
 Read [digital security](#digital-security) to decide if you want this or not.
-You may remove this protection by removing the `lan-only` middleware from the corresponding service's traefik labels.
+You may remove this protection by removing the `lan-only` middleware from the corresponding service's Traefik labels.
 For example, to allow WAN access to Nextcloud, make this change:

 ```diff
 - traefik.http.routers.nextcloud-https.middlewares=nextcloud_headers,nextcloud_redirect,lan-only